 There are many ways criminals can pass as legitimate charities.
 They may create a fictional organization from scratch or use a name similar to a real charity to lure in unsuspecting donors.

-You can avoid phishing scams by ignoring inbound requests, like emails or phone calls, even if you believe it is coming from a legitimate organization.
-Don’t follow links, download attachments or provide information through unsolicited phone calls.
-When you’re ready to make a donation, go directly to the charity’s website.
+You can help avoid falling for these phishing scams by ignoring inbound requests, such as emails or phone calls, even if you believe it is coming from a legitimate organization.
+Don’t follow links, download attachments, or provide information through unsolicited phone calls.
+When you’re ready to donate, go directly to the charity’s website.

 2. Research the Charity

-Criminals may set up fake organizations as a response to current events, such as the coronavirus pandemic or Black Lives Matter protests, to prey on sympathetic donors.
-Donations may vanish and won’t even be tax-deductible.
+Criminals may set up fake organizations as a response to current events, such as the Israel-Hamas war, to prey on sympathetic donors.
 By doing a few minutes of research online, you can verify if an organization is legitimate.

 For donations to be tax-deductible, charities must register with the IRS as a 501(c)(3) organization.
 To make sure your donation is tax-deductible, you can check the IRS list of 501(c)(3) organizations.

 For further research, you can check charity rating websites like Give.org, Charity Navigator or GiveWell.
 These sites provide information on thousands of legitimate charities, including data on how efficiently your donation is used to serve a cause.

 You can also check your state’s local resources on charities.
 Look for complaints.
 If you see evidence of multiple complaints online or with your state, consider that a warning sign.

 Legitimate charities can accept donations through common payment types, including cash, check, credit card, PayPal and more.
 If the charity requires specific payment types like money order or gift cards you should consider this a red flag.
 If they want unusual payment types such as gift cards, that’s an even bigger warning sign.